 Youth soccer layers that are 4 years old can use a net that is 5 to 10 feet wide, but the preferred size is really closer to the 5 foot width at the most.

 What about the right size ball for your child?
-Click on any of the soccer balls below to find out the right size ball.
+Click on any of the soccer balls below to find out the right size ball for each age group of soccer player.

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com